 How to Get VA Disability for Burn Pit Exposure

+Are you one of the 5 million US Veterans with possible exposure to open burn pits used for waste disposal?
 If you served in a burn pit-exposed area during the Gulf War and then later received a diagnosis of a certain medical condition, you may be eligible for VA disability compensation for that diagnosed medical condition.

-You cannot receive VA benefits for “burn pit exposure” or “burn pit compensation” alone.
+Keep in mind that you cannot receive VA benefits for “burn pit exposure” or “burn pit compensation” alone.
 Some medical conditions and illnesses that may be related to burn pit exposure include but are not limited to:

 - Skin conditions

-- Respiratory conditions
+- Respiratory and lung conditions

 - Cardiovascular conditions